Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: Introduction

 \begin{thm} Let $n \equiv 3 \pmod{4}$, $k \equiv 1 \pmod{4}$ and $n > k \ge 13$, then there exists an integer Heffter array $H(n;k)$ that is globally simple. \end{thm}

 \begin{thm} Let $n \equiv 0 \pmod{4}$, $k \equiv 1 \pmod{4}$ and $n > k \ge 13$, then there exists an integer Heffter array $H(n;k)$ that is globally simple. \end{thm}

 The remainder of this paper is organized as follows.
 In \cref{sec:construction31}, we describe the construction of the array $H(n;k)$ for $n \equiv 3 \pmod{4}$ and $k \equiv 1 \pmod{4}$.
-In \cref{sec:proof_simple31}, we rigorously prove that this construction yields a globally simple array by demonstrating that the row and column partial sums are distinct modulo $2nk+1$.
-Finally, in \cref{sec:construction01} and \cref{sec:proof_simple01}, we outline the proof for the $n \equiv 0 \pmod{4}$ globally simple case.
-Additional calculations can be found in \cref{app:calculation}.
+In \cref{sec:proof_simple31}, we prove that this construction yields a globally simple array by showing that the row and column partial sums are distinct modulo $2nk+1$.
+In \cref{sec:construction01} and \cref{sec:proof_simple01}, we prove global simplicity in the $n \equiv 0 \pmod{4}$ case.

+The global simplicity proofs in this paper are split into four main parts: checking the columns and then the rows for both the $n \equiv 3$ and $n \equiv 0$ cases.
+All four parts follow the same underlying structure.
+We start with the column proof for $n \equiv 3 \pmod{4}$ because it is the most straightforward case and serves as a clear example of how this method works.
+The remaining parts use this same basic setup, but proving that the rows are simple, in both cases, is more technical.